Water Safety While Traveling

 UV Purification:

-• Handheld UV light purifiers
+• Handheld UV light purifiers (SteriPEN, CamelBak UV systems)

-• Effective against bacteria, viruses, and protozoa
+• Effective against bacteria, viruses, and protozoa in 60-90 seconds

-• Requires clear water to be effective
+• Requires relatively clear water to be effective - pre-filter cloudy water

-• Needs batteries or charging capabilities
+• Needs batteries or USB charging capabilities

 Beyond Drinking: Other Water Considerations